-Today I am reviewing the Rocky Mountain RM405.
-It is a hard-hitting 405 feet per second crossbow for an affordable price.
+Today I’m reviewing the Rocky Mountain RM405, a hard-hitting 405 feet per second crossbow for an affordable price.
 The Rocky Mountain brand was well known for its fixed-blade technology since 1979.
 Feradyne relaunched the Rocky Mountain brand in 2017.
 They develop crossbows, broadheads, sights, and various archery accessories.

 The RM405 features a single-piece OD green stock, buttstock, and rail.
 This makes the crossbow really tough and durable.
 It has a rock-solid limb system and CNC cams.
-The buttstock is not adjustable but the foregrip is, you can adjust it to a custom fit when shouldered.
+The buttstock is not adjustable but the foregrip is, you can adjust it for a more comfortable custom fit when shouldered.
 The pistol grip is rubberized.
-It is also outfitted with sling swivels studs, so you can attach a shoulder sling.
+The crossbow is outfitted with sling swivels studs, so you can attach a shoulder sling to carry the crossbow.

 Arrows and Speed

 The RM405 comes with a 4x32 budget scope.
-The scope features a red or blue illuminated precision-etched multi-position reticle for adaptable to various light conditions.
+The scope features a red or blue illuminated precision-etched multi-position reticle for adaptability to various light conditions.
 The scope is fog proof, shockproof, and water-resistant.
-To be honest it’s not a great scope by any means but it is a decent scope that considering the 405 FPS crossbow is under $300.
+It is not a great scope by any means but it is still a decent scope considering the price of the RM405.